microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Type Manipulation/Template Literal Types.md

 //   ^?
 ```

-When a union is used in the interpolated position, the type is the set of every possible string literal that could be represented by each union member.
+When a union is used in the interpolated position, the type is the set of every possible string literal that could be represented by each union member:

 ```ts twoslash
 type EmailLocaleIDs = "welcome_email" | "email_heading";